JetBrains/teamcity-documentation/topics/build-actions.md

 You can pin a build to prevent it from being removed during a scheduled [clean-up](teamcity-data-clean-up.md).

-If the current build is a part of a <emphasis tooltip="build-chain">chain</emphasis> and has [snapshot dependencies](snapshot-dependencies.md) on other builds, you can choose to apply this action to all its preceding builds in the chain.
+If the current build is a part of a <tooltip term="build-chain">_chain_</tooltip> and has [snapshot dependencies](snapshot-dependencies.md) on other builds, you can choose to apply this action to all its preceding builds in the chain.

 A pinned build can be unpinned manually anytime.